 Step 1: Configure Your Permalinks

-If you have not configured your permalinks yet, then we recommend doing so first before configuring your post categories.
+If you have not configured your permalinks yet, we recommend doing this first before configuring your post categories.

-The first step, therefore, is to carefully work out what kind of broad “topics” you will be publishing on your website.
-These can be topics related to your niche, your services or products, your industry, etc.
+It’s important, therefore, to plan the broad “topics” your site will be covering with your content.
+These can be topics related to your niche, your products or services, business, industry, etc.

-Let’s say, for example, that you want to start a website or blog to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+For example, let’s say that you would like to promote a marriage celebrant business online.
+After a little brainstorming and competitive research, some of the broad topics you may expect to see on an authoritative wedding celebrant’s site could include categories like: